Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Fluctuation theorems for diffusion processes on the circle

 Moreover, the rate function $I_3$ has the following symmetry: for each $x\in\mathbb{R}$,

 \end{theorem}

-\begin{proof} By Theorem \ref{LDPnetcirculation}, the law of $J_t\gamma$ satisfies a large deviation principle with rate $t$ and rate function $I_3$.
-We next prove that the law of $E_t$ satisfies a large deviation principle with rate $t$ and rate function $I_3$.
-We only need to prove the result in the case of $\gamma\neq 0$.
+\begin{proof} When $\gamma = 0$, $X$ is reversible and thus $E_t=0$ for any $t\geq 0$.
+Thus the result holds when $\gamma = 0$.
+We only need to prove the result when $\gamma\neq 0$.
+By Theorem \ref{LDPnetcirculation}, the law of $J_t\gamma$ satisfies a large deviation principle with rate $t$ and rate function $I_3$.
+We shall next prove that the law of $E_t$ also satisfies a large deviation principle with rate $t$ and rate function $I_3$.